poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 - To route domain traffic to an ELB, use Amazon Route 53 to create an alias record that points to your load balancer.

-__Security__

-An option in the answers could suggest using WAF against DDoS, or AWS Shield mitigate SQL injection attacks - Wrong and wrong again.

-- AWS Shield - Provides protection against DDoS.
-Standard version of Shield implemented automatically on all AWS accounts.

-- Web Application Firewall - Sits in front of your website to provide additional protection against common attacks such as SQL injection and XSS.

-- KMS master keys are region-specific

 __Elasticbeanstalk__